joaogabriel-sg/next-typescript-template/README.md

 </p>

 <p align="center">
-  A simple Create Next App template to start your projects with Next.js, TypeScript, ESLint, Prettier and other tools.
+  A simple Create Next App template to start your projects with Next.js, TypeScript, Tailwind CSS, ESLint, Prettier and other tools.
 </p>

 <p align="center">